influx6/haiku-deprecated/readme.md

     go get -u github.com/influx6/haiku/...

 # Usage
-  See [Haiku-Examples](https://github.com/influx6/haiku-examples) for a more indepth examples and approaches in using Haiku.
+  See [Haiku-ui](https://github.com/influx6/haiku-ui) for a more in depth examples and approaches in using Haiku.

 ## Goals
   - Create simple go idiomatic view mangement system.